People hunt for many reasons: tradition, way of life, enjoyment, and provision.

 Here are 4 reasons we process our own meat:

-In addition to those costs, to outsource the processing one would drop anywhere from $100-300 depending on the animal and processing choices.
+In addition to the above costs, to outsource the processing one would cost hundreds of dollars, depending on the animal and processing choices.
 That adds up quickly if you fill more than one tag.

 However, to process our own meat is one way to save money.
 There is an investment up front, but once set up with the basic equipment, it is relatively inexpensive (although, one has to consider that ‘time is money.’)

 For us, it is important that what we put into our meat is the same quality as the game itself.
 When processing our own animal we are in control of what goes in our meat and what stays out of it.